-Our division is home to the clinical practice and the residency program in family medicine within Duke’s Department of Family Medicine and Community Health.
-Our clinical family medicine practices, affiliated with Duke Primary Care and the Private Diagnostic Clinic, includes service lines in sports medicine, obstetrics, gynecology, care of adults and children, geriatrics, transitional care between home, hospital and community-based services, and innovative group appointments to address chronic disease — in short, the full spectrum of clinical family medicine.
+The Division of Family Medicine is home to the family medicine clinical practice and residency program pof Duke’s Department of Family Medicine and Community Health.
+Our clinical family medicine practice includes medical doctors and advance practice providers who work collaboratively to offer services lines in sports medicine, obstetrics, gynecology, care of adults and children, geriatrics and the LGBTQ+ population.
+In short, the full spectrum of clinical family medicine.
 But ... we are more than that.

 Our residency program is widely known for its innovative approach to training in population health and community health.
-Our residents complete a three-year curriculum in the Population Health Improvement through Teamwork (PHIT) Curriculum, and they apply what they learn in PHIT in our clinical practice on a daily basis.
-Our faculty have also completed this curriculum, and utilize the skills and knowledge they have gained, as well.
-Together, learners and faculty take responsibility not only for outstanding clinical care of individual patients throughout the lifespan, but also for the health of our community, and for all patients who call our practice their medical home.
+Our residents complete a three-year curriculum in the Population Health Improvement through Teamwork (PHIT) Curriculum, and they apply what they learn in PHIT in our clinical practice.
+Learners and faculty take responsibility not only for outstanding clinical care of individual patients throughout the lifespan, but also for the health of our community, and for all patients who call our practice their medical home.

-We partner with our colleagues in the divisions of Community Health and Occupational and Environmental Medicine and the Physician Assistant Program, to provide outstanding training for students in the Duke University School of Medicine and Duke University School of Nursing, as well as other learners.
-We also partner with the Department of Orthopaedic Surgery for a Primary Care Sports Medicine Fellowship.
-Our faculty members provide oversight of major components of the medical school curriculum, including the doctoring course.
+We partner with our colleagues in the divisions of Community Health and Occupational and Environmental Medicine and the Physician Assistant Studeies to provide outstanding training for students in the Duke University School of Medicine and Duke University School of Nursing, as well as other learners.
+We also home to the Primary Care Sports Medicine Fellowship in collaboration with the Department of Orthopedic Surgery.

 In short, we have an outstanding group of faculty and routinely train outstanding learners in primary care and family medicine.
-We hope you will take the time to learn more about our faculty, our clinics and our learners.
+We hope you will take the time to learn more about our faculty, our clinic and our learners.
 Please feel free to contact us if you would like to know more.